-Michael Sell, assistant coach of the United States men’s and women’s squad at the 2012 Olympic Games and former coach of the top American player in the world John Isner, enters his first year as the co-head coach of the LSU women's tennis team and fourth with the program.
+Michael Sell, assistant coach of the United States men’s and women’s squad at the 2012 Olympic Games and former coach of the top American player in the world, John Isner, enters his fourth season as the co-head coach of the LSU women's tennis team and seventh with the program.

-Michael Sell, who has served on the women’s tennis staff as a volunteer assistant coach the last three seasons, will join his wife full-time to continue the program’s impressive upward momentum since Julia Sell was hired in 2012.
-The team is coming off one of the top seasons in the history of the program.
+Michael Sell, who served on the women’s tennis staff as a volunteer assistant coach for four seasons, joined his wife full-time in August 2015 to continue the program’s impressive upward momentum since Julia Sell was hired in 2012.

-Prior to his service at USTA, he served for two years as Monica Seles' personal coach.
+Prior to his service at USTA, he served for two years as former World No. 1 Monica Seles' personal coach.
 Seles won five titles and reached three other finals under his tutelage.

-Michael Sell was a four-year All-America in singles at the University of Georgia from 1992-95.
-He was ranked as high as No. 6 in the nation at one point during his career.
-In 1994, he received the Intercollegiate Tennis Association Arthur Ashe Leadership and Sportsmanship Award.
+Michael Sell was a four-year All-American in singles at the University of Georgia from 1992-95.
+He was ranked as highly as No. 6 in the nation at one point during his collegiate career.
+In 1994, he received the Intercollegiate Tennis Association’s Arthur Ashe Leadership and Sportsmanship Award.